radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/04-virtual-views-of-database-backends.md

 2. On the right side, select the Advanced Settings Tab.

 3. Locate the Interception section and enable the operations you want to customize by checking the box next to it.
 The Java script associated with this Database object is displayed in the Source Location parameter.
-This is this script that you will customize and it is located in <RLI_HOME>\vds_server\custom\src\com\rli\scripts\intercept.
+This is the script that you will customize.

 4. Click **Save** and then **Yes** to apply the changes to the server.